MicrosoftDocs/Viva/Viva/engage/native-mode-step-by-step-guide.md

 - MET150
 description: "Learn more about the process of migrating to Native Mode with this in-depth step-by-step guide."
 ---
-# Yammer Native Mode: step-by-step guide
+# Viva Engage Native Mode: step-by-step guide

-Networks that want to take advantage of the new compliance features available in Yammer will need to make sure their network is aligned to Native Mode.
-Native Mode also provides other benefits, such as the ability to host Live Events in every Yammer community, simplify file administration through SharePoint, and also apply Microsoft 365 Group management policies.
+Networks that want to take advantage of the new compliance features available in Viva Engage will need to make sure their network is aligned to Native Mode.
+Native Mode also provides other benefits, such as the ability to host Live Events in every Viva Engage community, simplify file administration through SharePoint, and also apply Microsoft 365 Group management policies.

 Any network that was created after January 16, 2020 is already in Native Mode and can make use of these features right out of the box!
 Networks created prior to this date will need to use the Native Mode Alignment Tool to ensure their network is fully backed by Microsoft 365 prior to accessing these new features.

  > [!NOTE]
 > Native Mode is strongly recommended for reasons of security, compliance, and M365 integration.

 The following steps show you what actions to take before and during a transition to Native Mode.
-For more information on what Native Mode means for your Yammer Network, see [Overview of Native Mode](../configure-your-yammer-network/native-mode.md).
+For more information on what Native Mode means for your Viva Engage Network, see [Overview of Native Mode](../configure-your-yammer-network/native-mode.md).

 ## 1. Initial Steps to access the Native Mode Alignment Tool

-Once you are ready to align your network to Native Mode, you’ll need to make sure that your Microsoft tenant has just one Yammer Network associated with it.
-If you have more than one Yammer Network on your Microsoft tenant, you’ll first need to complete the steps listed in [Consolidate multiple Yammer networks](../configure-your-yammer-network/consolidate-multiple-yammer-networks.md).
+Once you are ready to align your network to Native Mode, you’ll need to make sure that your Microsoft tenant has just one Viva Engage Network associated with it.
+If you have more than one Yammer Network on your Microsoft tenant, you’ll first need to complete the steps listed in [Consolidate multiple Viva Engage networks](../configure-your-yammer-network/consolidate-multiple-yammer-networks.md).

-After you have ensured that there is just one Yammer Network in your Microsoft tenant, you will need to ensure that that network enforces Microsoft 365 Identity.
+After you have ensured that there is just one Viva Engage Network in your Microsoft tenant, you will need to ensure that that network enforces Microsoft 365 Identity.
 Additional information on enforcing Identity can be found in [Enforce Microsoft 365 Identity](./enforce-office-365-identity.md).

 ## 2. Accessing the Native Mode Alignment Tool

 The Native Mode Alignment Tool can only be accessed by tenant-level Global Admins.
-It’s important to know that during times of high network traffic it can take up to a few hours for Global Admin privileges to be reflected in Yammer.
+It’s important to know that during times of high network traffic it can take up to a few hours for Global Admin privileges to be reflected in Viva Engage.
 If your account is only granted these privileges on a temporary basis, it may not be visible immediately after your account is elevated.
-Once Yammer recognizes that your account has Global Admin capabilities, you can access the Native Mode Alignment Tool by logging in to Yammer, navigating to the Network Admin section, and then accessing the menu item for Native Mode for Microsoft 365.
+Once Viva Engage recognizes that your account has Global Admin capabilities, you can access the Native Mode Alignment Tool by logging in to Viva Engage, navigating to the Network Admin section, and then accessing the menu item for Native Mode for Microsoft 365.

 > [!IMPORTANT]
 > The alignment tool can take a long time to process.
 Most customers are able to complete the tool in one to two weeks, but it can take up to 90 days in some extreme circumstances.
 The account used to initiate the alignment tool must maintain global admin privileges for the duration of the alignment process.

 ## 3. Preparing to run the Native Mode Alignment Tool
 Prior to running the Native Mode Alignment Tool, you should generate and review the Alignment Report.
 This report can be generated for your network directly from within the tool by clicking the **Generate Report** button in the middle of the screen.
 Clicking on the **Generate Report** button will not make any changes in your network and will not begin the alignment process.
-The process of generating a report begins, and will output a list of all Users and Communities in your Yammer Network.
+The process of generating a report begins, and will output a list of all Users and Communities in your Viva Engage Network.

 This report will initially be in a .yml format.
 If you would prefer to review the file as a .csv, we provide a tool available via GitHub, which will convert this file to a .csv enabling you to open the file in various other formats for further analysis.